Compressor Types and Applications

 HOW TO MAKE ELECTRONIC MUSIC VARI MU COMPRESSORS

-This tube-based compressor is entirely program dependent, meaning the ratio and attack/release times change depending on the incoming signal.
-Thus, it doesn't have Ratio control.
+This means that the ratio and attack/release times automatically adjust based on the incoming signal.

 The Fairchild 670 and the classic Manley Vari-Mu are some of the most popular Vari-Mu compressors, but in the list, we can also find the newer IGS Tubecore Mastering Compressor.